Virat Kohli: International career

 In 2010, Kohli was appointed vice-captain for a tri-series in Zimbabwe and became the then fastest Indian to score 1,000 ODI runs.
 After a dip in form during the 2010 Asia Cup, he solidified his position with consistent performances, finishing as India's leading ODI run-scorer for the year.
 Kohli played a crucial role in India's 2011 World Cup victory, scoring a century on his debut and a 35 in the final.
 Further made his Test debut in June 2011 against the West Indies, but struggled initially and was dropped.
 He was recalled and eventually found his footing, scoring his maiden Test century in Adelaide in January 2012.
-He continued to score runs in ODIs, with an unbeaten 133 against Sri Lanka and a career-best 183 against Pakistan in the 2012 Asia Cup, being the standout performances.
+On 28 February 2012, during the Commonwealth Bank tri-series in Hobart, Kohli scored an unbeaten 133 runs from 86 balls against Sri Lanka, helping India chase 321 in 36.4 overs to secure a bonus-point victory and remain in contention for the tournament final. and a career-best 183 against Pakistan in the 2012 Asia Cup, being the standout performances.

 By 2013, Kohli was a linchpin of the Indian batting line-up, particularly in run-chases.
 He played a key role in India's 2013 Champions Trophy win and was appointed captain for the first time during a tri-series in the West Indies, where he scored his first century as skipper.
 He later established several records, including the fastest ODI century by an Indian.
 After a difficult tour of England in 2014 where he averaged 13.4, Kohli regained form and was named the full-time Test captain following MS Dhoni's retirement during the tour of Australia.
 In his first series as permanent captain, he scored three centuries in his first three innings, totaling 692 runs, the most by an Indian batsman in a Test series in Australia.
 He also remained consistent in the T20 format, earning the Man of the Tournament award at the 2014 ICC World Twenty20 for his 319 runs in the tournament.